Telepsychiatry FAQs

-Telepsychiatry is a convenient way to meet with your psychiatrist from the comfort of your own home.
-We realize many people are interested in telepsychiatry visits but have questions about the appointments.
+Telemedicine is a convenient way to meet with your Physician or Therapist from the comfort of your own home.
+We realize many people are interested in telemedicine visits but have questions about the appointments.

-Dr. Gardner and Pathway Psychiatry and Counseling Center have compiled a list of the most common questions we receive about telepsychiatry.
-Learn more and call us at (214) 997-4459 if you have any additional questions, or would like to schedule your telepsychiatry appointment today!
+Dr. Gardner and Pathway Psychiatry and Counseling Center have compiled a list of the most common questions we receive about telemedicine.
+Learn more and call us at (214) 997-4459 if you have any additional questions, or would like to schedule your appointment today!

-How does therapy work with telepsychiatry appointments?Telepsychiatry can be used to treat all conditions Dr. Gardner would treat during standard in office visits.video
+Telemedicine can be used to treat nearly all conditions our clinicians would treat during standard in office visits.

 The therapy itself is much the same as it is for standard in-office visits.
-Therapy is still done in video sessions and Dr. Gardner will work with you to create a plan for treatment as she would if you were seeing her in the office.
+Therapy is still done in video sessions and our therapists will work with you to create a plan for treatment as they would if you were seeing them in the office.

-Not right now due to COVID-19.
-Previously an in person visit was required first if we were going to prescribe controlled substances (some ADHD medications, sleep medications, and anxiety medications).
+An in person visit is required if we are going to prescribe controlled substances (some ADHD medications, sleep medications, and anxiety medications).

 Check with your plan.
-Dr. Gardner does not bill insurance directly.
-If you have out of network benefits you can submit a bill to your insurance for reimbursement.
 Generally most plans will cover telemedicine visits but you should confirm before scheduling.

 No specialized equipment is required, just a phone or computer with a working camera.